hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 Presentation Definition can be updated to exclude this Credential Definition from the list of recommended ones.

+Please note, that Indy Ledger has configurable auth rules which allow to have restrictions on mutability of particular objects, so that it can be up to applications and network administrators to decide if Credential Definition and Presentation Definition are mutable.

 ### Identification of Rich Schema Objects

-- Every Rich Schema object is identified by a DID.
+- Every Rich Schema object is identified by a unique ID
+- DID can be used as the ID.
 - The id-string of the DID is the base58 representation of the SHA2-256 hash of the canonical form of the `content` field (see [Common template for all Rich Schema objects on the Ledger](#Common_template_for_all_Rich_Schema_objects_on_the_Ledger)).
  The canonicalization scheme we recommend is the IETF draft